Best Bone Broth Review

 If there is no potassium (or less than 250 mg per 250ml)?
-Then you know something sketchy is going on with processing or the bones used.
+Then you know something sketchy is going on with processing or the bone broth recipe.

 We’ve tested godly amounts of chicken bone broth, and it always has 300-400 mg of potassium per 250ml.